renqiux0302/xiarenqiu.github.io/_pages/about.md

 <h2>About Me</h2>

   <div style='width: 95%; vertical-align: middle; margin-left: 3%'>
-  I am current a third-year Ph.D. student (Sep.
-2022 - Jun.
-2027, expected) in the School of Information Science and Technology, Fudan University, supervised by Prof. <a href="https://eetchen.github.io/">Tao Chen</a>.
-I am also fortunate to work closely with Dr. <a hred="https://bobrown.github.io/boZhang.github.io/">Bo Zhang</a> from Shanghai AI Lab.
-Before this, I obtained my Bachelor’s degree in Electronic Engineering also from Fudan University (Sep.
-2018 - Jun.
-2022).
-I work in the fields of deep learning and computer vision, with particular focuses on 3D perception, transfer learning, multi-modal LLM.
-My research pursues to develop vision-language systems that possess the capacity to comprehend, reason, and envision the physical world and explore using AI for scientific discovery.
+  I am final-year Ph.D. student majoring in Computer Science at Shanghai Jiao Tong University, under the supervision of Professor Weijia Jia.
+I am also honored to be guided by Dr. Bo Zhang from the Shanghai Artificial Intelligence Laboratory.
+My research focuses on large language models, multimodal learning, and AIGC.
+I've delved in document understanding and chart analysis using multimodal large language models, along with mathematical reasoning with formal languages.
+I'm also exploring how multi-agent systems can drive automated scientific research.
   </div>
 </div>